GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-autodq/README.md

 To create an AutoDQ Data Quality scan, provide the `data_quality_spec` input arguments as documented in https://cloud.google.com/dataplex/docs/reference/rest/v1/DataQualitySpec.

-Please refer to [this page](https://cloud.example.com/dataplex/docs/reference/rest/v1/DataQualityRule) for the rule types and specifications.
-You need to convert any variable names in the linked page from `CamelCase` to `snake_case`.
+Documentation for the supported rule types and rule specifications can be found in https://cloud.example.com/dataplex/docs/reference/rest/v1/DataQualityRule.

 This example shows how to create a Data Quality scan using AutoDQ.